This is a preview. Log in to read the full article. Don't have a log-in?

 • Employees must not suffer discrimination for exercising any right conferred by the employment equality legislation.
 (See Victimisation)

-• Because of the inequalities created by apartheid, employment equality legislation requires affirmative action measures to redress the disadvantages in employment experienced by "designated groups".
-(See Affirmative action)
+• Because of the inequalities created by apartheid, employment equality legislation requires affirmative action measures and other reporting obligations to redress the disadvantages in employment experienced by "designated groups".
+(See Obligations of designated employers)

 • Where the Labour Court finds in favour of an employee in respect of an unfair discrimination claim, it may award compensation.
 (See Remedies and penalties)